wberman27/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions will involve the use of cookies between the client and the server.
+Sessions have their session id's persistently stored in the server's database.
+Cookies store information about the client inside the cookie object.
+JSON Web Token involve the user obtaining a token and using it on each request to the server.
+The tokens are not stored on the server and they will only expire after a period of time, that is defined by the developer.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+Bcryptjs will hash and compare passwords for us.
+The hash is a one-way operation and cannot be reverse engineered.
+The hashing process can be repeated multiple times to take additional time and prevent hackers from grabbing it easily.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests will test a single unit in isolation.
+Integration testing tests how multiple operations interact with each other.
+End-to-end testing will test everything from how the client interacts with the app to how the app's components are functioning.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Test Driven Development has us writing applications with the tests first and then write the development code accordingly.
+Write what we expect in the tests, then write the code succeed the test and then rework our tests to keep them dry.